IAmSorryDave/Cuzco/README.md

-# Cuzco : An Emperor with and without clothes.
+# Cuzco : An Emperor With and Without Clothes.
 A platform independent chatbot template.

 ## Usage in Codespace